 LAMP stands for Linux, Apache, MySQL, PHP.

-You can have a fully working and already configured LAMP system on a Debian Linux installing the following modules:
+You can have a fully working and already (almost) configured LAMP system on Debian Linux installing the following modules:

 apt-get install lynx